eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Comment:
 This situation can happen if the Ankaios Server gets restarted.
 It is not yet confirmed if this handling is correct and it is subject to change.

 Tags:
 - RuntimeManager

-Needs:
-- impl
-- utest

-###### Agent adds on update missing workload
-`swdd~agent-add-on-update-missing-workload~1`

-Status: approved

-When the Ankaios Agent gets an `UpdateWorkload` message that indicates an update of a workload and the workload cannot be found, the RuntimeManager shall trigger adding of the workload.

-Comment:
-This situation cannot actually occur, but if a workload is requested to be added it shall also be added instead of just tracing an error/warning.

-Tags:
-- RuntimeManager